 Inpatient and Outpatient Hydrocodone Addiction Treatment

-A medical detox for hydrocodone can also reduce the likelihood of relapse during these early days when cravings are often intense.
-Along with an inpatient medical detox, another option is to detox on an outpatient basis.
-If someone detoxes from hydrocodone as part of an outpatient program, they may still receive approved medicines and monitoring, but the level of care isn’t as intense and the patient will not have to live at the facility, which is different than inpatient treatment.
+Detoxing can also be done on an outpatient basis.
+If someone detoxes from hydrocodone as part of an outpatient program, they still receive approved medicines and monitoring, but the level of care isn’t as intense and the patient isn’t required to live at the facility as they would in inpatient programming.

-Outpatient hydrocodone rehab is much less structured and doesn’t require participants to live in the treatment facility.
+Outpatient hydrocodone rehab is less structured and doesn’t require participants to live in a treatment facility.
 Outpatient hydrocodone rehab often includes group therapy sessions, although individual counseling and medication management can be included as well.
-Outpatient rehab may be a good starting point for someone who has a mild hydrocodone abuse problem and doesn’t require the constant supervision provided during inpatient rehab.
+Outpatient rehab may be ideal for someone with a mild hydrocodone use disorder who has a supportive home environment and doesn’t require constant supervision.

-When someone feels that they would benefit from hydrocodone abuse rehab, there are many options available to people with a hydrocodone use disorder that are ready to begin treatment, but finding the right fit can be a challenge.
-There are some individual factors to consider when comparing hydrocodone addiction treatment centers in Orlando, including:
+There are many options available to people with a hydrocodone use disorder that are ready to begin treatment, but finding the right fit doesn’t have to be difficult.
+There are some individual factors to consider when comparing hydrocodone addiction treatment centers in Orlando:

 - What is the extent of the addiction?

-- Has the person tried other treatment options and relapsed?
+- Have you tried other treatment options and relapsed?

 How Much Does Hydrocodone Rehab Cost?

 The cost of hydrocodone rehab can vary significantly.
-For example, inpatient rehab is more expensive than outpatient treatment.
-There are luxury centers, moderately priced centers and no-frills treatment centers where amenities may affect cost.
+For example, inpatient rehab is generally more expensive than outpatient treatment.
+There are luxury, moderately priced and no-frills treatment centers where amenities may affect cost.
 The length of treatment, location and your insurance coverage can also impact cost.

-Insurance will cover hydrocodone rehab in many cases, but insurance might not cover all of the costs for treatment.
-The factors include which rehab center you’re going to attend as well as your insurance coverage.
-You can contact your insurance provider and ask whether treatment is available through your coverage plan.
-Even if you begin hydrocodone rehab at a facility that doesn’t take your insurance, there are often payment options to help reduce the immediate financial burden.
+Insurance covers hydrocodone rehab in many cases, but insurance might not cover all costs.
+Your out-of-pocket cost depends on the facility itself and your insurance coverage.
+Contact your insurance provider to ask if treatment is available through your coverage plan.
+Even if you begin hydrocodone rehab at a facility that doesn’t accept your insurance, alternative payment options can help reduce the financial burden.